fmohiudd/surfs_up/README.md

 #### **Deliverable 1: Extract temperature data for June**

 We are provided with eight years (2010 - 2017) of weather data in a SQLite file.
 We extracted the daily temperature observation (_tobs_) data taken by different weather stations throughout the year and filtered the data for June.
 After creating a dataframe we calculated a summary statistics as shown in Fig 1 below.
 The data shows the average June temperature is close to the median temperature.
-The temperature is not skewed, while there are hot days (85 $^\circ$ maximum) and cold days (64 $^\circ$ ).
+The temperature is not skewed, while there are hot days (85&deg; maximum) and cold days (64&deg; ).
 There is not much variation in the temperature.
-A cold day of 64 $^\circ$ is unusual for June.
+A cold day of 64&deg; is unusual for June.
 This could be an error in the reading by one weather station, or it could also be an unusally cold summer day in one year.
 We need to investigate this more.

 <img src = 'Resources/June_temp_stats.png'>